 How Long Do I Have to File My Claim?

-It’s important to remember that there is a statute of limitations for filing any potential claim you may have against the truck driver that caused your accident.
+It’s important to remember that there is a statute of limitations of two years for filing any potential claim you may have against the truck driver who caused your accident.
 Failing to file within this statutory period bars a person from filing their claim.
 You never want to lose your opportunity to pursue justice for the harm you suffered due to someone else’s negligence.
 In Georgia, the statute of limitations for personal injury and other civil cases is two years from the date of the accident.
 There are rare situations where the statute of limitations may be “tolled” or delayed.
 Even if you may be permitted extra time due to one of these exceptions, it’s important to speak to an attorney as soon as possible to avoid missing your day in court.

 Contact an Atlanta Truck Accident Lawyer